MicrosoftDocs/fabric-docs/docs/governance/domains.md

 ### Default domain

-A default domain is a domain that has been specified as default domain for specific users and security groups.
-It means that when these users/security groups create a new workspace, or when they update a workspacethat they are an admin of and as yet has no associate domain, that workspace will automatically be associated to that (default) domain.
-In general, these users/security groups will become "default"’" contributors.
-Default domain contributors associate the workspaces they're an admin of in the settings of the workspace itself.
-They don't have access to the Domains page in the admin portal.
+A default domain is a domain that has been specified as the default domain for specific users and security groups.
+This means that when these users/security groups create a new workspace, or when they update an uassigned workspace they're an admin of, that workspace will automatically be associated to that (default) domain.
+These users/security groups generally automatically become domain contributors of the workspaces that assigned in this manner.

 Default domains are defined by tenant and domain admins in the domains section of the admin portal.
-See [Default domains](#default-domain) for details.
+See [Specify a default domain](#specify-a-default-domain) for details.

 ## Set up and manage domains and subdomains